tamer017/gml_project/README.md

 #### **k-Nearest Neighbors (kNN) Layers**

 In point cloud processing, constructing a meaningful graph structure is essential.
-We employ **k-Nearest Neighbors (kNN)** to build this graph by connecting each point to its \(k\) closest neighbors based on Euclidean distance.
+We employ **k-Nearest Neighbors (kNN)** to build this graph by connecting each point to its $$k$$ closest neighbors based on Euclidean distance.

 **Benefits of kNN in This Context:**